the-events-calendar/the-events-calendar/readme.txt

 * Tweak - New headers for the General and Display settings tabs.
 [TEC-4573]
 * Tweak - Add view upsells for ECP [TEC-4572]
 * Tweak - Add settings info boxes.
 [TEC-4574]
+* Fix - Avoid issues when trying to import some .ics format files with Event Aggregator.
+[EA-461]

 = [6.0.4] 2022-11-15 =